-In 2014, the Board held nine regular meetings and three extraordinary telephonic meetings.
+In 2015, the Board held eight regular meetings and five extraordinary telephonic meetings.
 Several of the regular meetings were held in the geographical Zones in which the company has operations.
 On these occasions, the Board was provided with a comprehensive briefing of the relevant geographical Zone and market.
 These briefings included an overview of performance, key challenges facing the market and the steps being taken to address the challenges.
 Several of these visits also provided the Board members with the opportunity to meet with employees, trainees, customers and other stakeholders.

-Major Board agenda items in 2014 included the long-range plan; achievement of targets; sales figures and brand health; reporting and budget; consolidated results; strategic direction; culture and people, including management succession planning; new and ongoing investment; capital market transactions; external growth and acquisitions; corporate social responsibility and sustainability as well as discussions on governance and Board succession planning.
+Major Board agenda items in 2015 included the long-range plan; achievement of targets; sales figures and brand health; reporting and budget; consolidated results; strategic direction; culture and people, including management succession planning; new and ongoing investment; capital market transactions; external growth and acquisitions; corporate social responsibility and sustainability as well as discussions on governance and Board succession planning.

-The average attendance rate at Board meetings in 2014 was 94%.
+The average attendance rate at Board meetings in 2015 was 96%.

-In 2014, the Board has been assisted by four Committees: the Audit Committee, the Finance Committee, the Remuneration Committee and the Nomination Committee.
+In 2015, the Board has been assisted by four Committees: the Audit Committee, the Finance Committee, the Remuneration Committee and the Nomination Committee.
+In addition, a Strategy Committee was created in 2015.

-The composition of the four Committees is currently as follows:
+The composition of the five Committees is currently as follows:

-Audit Committee Nomination Committee Finance Committee Remuneration Committee
+Audit Committee Nomination Committee Finance Committee Remuneration Committee Strategy Committee

 Maria Asuncion Aramburuzabala

 Alex Behring Member

+Michele Burns Chair Member

-Paul Cornet de Ways Ruart Stéfan Descheemaeker Member
+Paul Cornet de Ways Ruart

+Stéfan Descheemaeker Member

 Grégoire de Spoelberch Member

 Valentin Diez

-Olivier Goudet Chairman N A = l= = Member
+Olivier Goudet Member Member Member Member

+Paulo Lemann Member

+Kasper Rorsted Member

-Paulo Lemann Elio Leoni Sceti Member Member
+Elio Leoni Sceti Member

-Carlos Alberto da Veiga Sicupira Member Member
+Carlos Alberto da Veiga Sicupira Member

-Kees Storm Member Member

-Marcel Herrmann Telles Chairman Chairman
+Marcel Herrmann Telles Chairman Chairman Member

-Alexandre Van Damme Member Chairman
+Alexandre Van Damme Member Chairman Chairman

-Mark Winkelman Member Member